 If an employee feels that they are treated less favourably, they can seek to file a grievance.

-Here, we take a look at some of the key areas to bear in mind when handling these types of complaints.
+Whether it’s a health & safety issue or more often than not, an interpersonal issue, there are some key areas to bear in mind when handling these types of complaints.

-There is no legal obligation for the employer to have written grievance procedures.
+There is in fact no legal obligation for employers to have written grievance procedures.
 However, it is good practice to have a policy or clearly written procedure that employees can rely on if they have a complaint.

 The Code of Practice sets out the following requirements:

 - That employee grievances are fairly examined and processed.